Group size

 Pio Clementino Museum

 This section of the Vatican Museums was founded by Pope Clement XIV and later amplified by his successor Pius VI.
-The collection includes acquisitions of countless statues from other collectors, rich Italian families and antiques stores.
-This sections’ creation aimed to preserve and to display the Greek-Roman works, especially statues, gathered by the Popes throughout several centuries.
-The name of this section has been given after the two founders.
+The collection includes acquisitions of countless statues from other collectors, rich Italian families and antiques stores, and it was aimed to preserve and to display the Greek-Roman works.

 Gallery of Candelabra